Research on Feet

 Hsu, M. J., Nielsen, D. H., Yack, H. J. and Shurr, D. G. Physiological measurements of walking and running in people with transtibial amputations with 3 different prostheses.
 J Orthop Sports Phys Ther, 29, 526-33, 1999.

 Synopsis: The study compared three different feet (SACH,Modular III and Re-Flex) in walking at different speeds and running.
 Five young and active subjects were included in this test.
-The session were performed on a treadmill measuring energy cost per meter travelled(mL O2/kg/m)
+The session were performed on a treadmill measuring energy cost per meter traveled(mL O2/kg/m)

 The Re-Flex VSP appears to have a positive effect on energy cost, gait efficiency, and relative exercise intensity compared with other prosthetic foot types during walking and running